tristanmason/astra/readme.txt

 Flexibility is a JavaScript polyfill for Flexbox By Jonathan Neal, 10up. (https://github.com/jonathantneal/flexibility) Licensed under MIT ( https://github.com/jonathantneal/flexibility/blob/master/LICENSE.md )

-= WP Color Picker Alpha =

-WP Color Picker Alpha is used to Overwrite Automattic Iris for enabled Alpha Channel in wpColorPicker By Sergio. (https://github.com/kallookoo/wp-color-picker-alpha)
-Distributed under the terms of the GNU GPL v2.

 = IcoMoon-Free =

 Astra icon font is based on IcoMoon-Free vector icon by Keyamoon.